webfp/tor-browser-selenium/README.md

 ![DISCLAIMER](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d7/Dialog-warning-orange.svg/40px-Dialog-warning-orange.svg.png "experimental")  **experimental - PLEASE BE CAREFUL**

 A Python library to automate Tor Browser with Selenium.
-Our implementation started as a fork of [tor-browser-selenium](https://github.com/isislovecruft/tor-browser-selenium) by @isislovecruft.

 ## Requirements

-It has been tested on the following versions of the [Tor Browser](https://www.torproject.org/projects/torbrowser.html.en):
+Tested with the following Tor Browser Bundle versions on Debian (Wheezy) and Ubuntu (14.04 & 15.10):

 * 2.4.7-alpha-1
+* 3.5
 * 4.0.8
-* 3.5
-* 5.5.3
+* 5.5.4

-It has been tested on Debian Wheezy and Ubuntu Wily.
-It has not been tested in non-Linux systems, but most of the code should be compatible with Windows and Mac OSX.
+Most of code should be compatible with Windows and Mac OS.

-Make sure your [Selenium](http://www.seleniumhq.org/) version supports the Firefox version on which the Tor Browser you are using is based.

-Also, the system (OS, libraries, etc.) should support the Tor Browser versions being used and have `Python` installed.

 ## Installation

-You may need to install the following packages:

-- python-setuptools
-- git
-- xvfb

-With `apt-get`, you can install them by running the following command:
+With `apt-get`, you can install the dependencies by running the following command:

 `sudo apt-get install python-setuptools git xvfb`